 - Lower body weight requires fewer calories to be used at rest

-- A calorie deficit will impact our hormonal balance, typically lowering the anabolic hormones and increases catabolic hormones
+- A calorie deficit will impact our hormonal balance, typically lowering the anabolic hormones and increasing catabolic hormones

-- With steep calorie restriction, the body will start to increase stress
+- With steep calorie restrictions, the body will start to increase stress

 Can Liquids Cause Weight Gain?